 The Benefits of Equine Therapy in Addiction Treatment

 The main benefits patients usually experience are mentally based.
-In turn, they acquire a sense of self-esteem, and many establish determination and drive within themselves that they have never felt before.
+In turn, they acquire a sense of self-esteem, and many establish determination and drive within themselves that they never felt before.

 Developing Character through Equine Therapy